MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD13_LAB_MANUAL.md

 #### Task 3: Test the application.

 1. Run the application and view the **Live** page.
-2. Open a second tab in Internet Explorer and view the **Live** page again.
+2. Open a second tab in Microsoft Edge and view the **Live** page again.
 3. Use the **Ask a question** form to submit questions.
 4. Verify that the questions are displayed on the pages in both tabs.

 >**Note:** The message **This is an #&!%!* inappropriate message** might disappear from the second tab.

-5. Close Internet Explorer.
+5. Close Microsoft Edge.

 >**Result:** After completing this exercise, you will have modified the **Live** question page to enable users to ask questions by sending messages to the server by using the web socket.